petersatsuse/suse-ai-tf/README.md

 5.  **Apply the Configuration:**
     ```bash
-    terraform apply -auto-approve && terraform apply -auto-approve
+    terraform apply -auto-approve
     ```

+    Note: You will need to run terraform apply twice as currently this project is still WIP.
+As of now the kubernetes provider is initialized  at the start itself and does not find the kubeconfig file and errors out, re-running terraform apply is a workaround for now.

+    ```bash
+    terraform apply -auto-approve
+    ```

     Terraform will now provision the EC2 instance and deploy the SUSE AI Stack.
 This process may take some time.

-    Note: You will need to run terraform apply twice as currently this project is still WIP and currently we haven't modularized the terraform code.
-So the kubernetes provider is initialized and does not find the kubeconfig file and errors out, re-running terraform apply is a workaround for now.

 ## Accessing the Deployed Services